RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: Proofs

-{\bf \emph{Proof of Equation \ref{eq:QVequiv}:}} In standard meta-RL, the only observed variable in the POMDP state $\bar s_t=[s_t, i]$ at time $t$ is the state $s_t$ of the current MDP i.e., $\bar{\omega}_t=s_t$, while the task identity $i$ is hidden.
-However, in \rlcubex, $\bar{\omega}_t$ includes the vector of $Q$-estimates $Q^t_i(s_t)$ for the hidden task, which means that the meta-level observation function $\bar{O}(\bar{\omega} | \bar{b}, a)$ factors in the probability that a particular $Q$-esimate will be observed following an action $a$ given an initial belief $\bar{b}$ state.
-(Note that we will use $\bar b(\bar s)$ and $\bar b(i)$ interchangeably since $i$ is the only hidden variable in $\bar s$).
-In practice, such $Q$-value estimates provide excellent evidence (see Appendix \ref{sec:analysis}) for task identification.
-This allows for robust belief recovery even if the initial belief is not Bayes-optimal (or altogether not maintained), especially as the Q-estimates converge and stabilize in the limit, leading to two cases:
+\paragraph{\emph{Proof of Equation~\ref{eq:QVequiv}.}} In standard Meta-RL, the POMDP state is $\bar{s}_t = [s_t, i]$, but the agent only observes the MDP state $s_t$, i.e., $\bar{\omega}_t = s_t$, while the task identity $i$ remains hidden.
+In \rlcubex, however, $\bar{\omega}_t$ additionally includes the vector of $Q$-estimates $Q_i^t(s_t)$ for the hidden task.
+Consequently, the observation function is defined as $\bar{O}\bigl(\bar{\omega}_t \mid \bar{s}_t, a_{t-1}\bigr) = \Pr\bigl(\bar{\omega}_t = [s_t, Q_i^t(s_t)] \mid [s_t, i], a_{t-1}\bigr)$, encoding the probability that the observed $Q$-values are consistent with task $i$.
+Because the observation model appears in the belief update rule (see Section~\ref{sec:pomdp}), and because $Q$-estimates provide strong evidence for task identification (Appendix~\ref{sec:analysis}), robust recovery of the task belief is possible even with a noisy prior.
+Once the $Q$-estimates converge, consider the following two cases: